intersystems/emacs-objectscript-ts-mode/README.md

 ```
 This configuration will ensure that objectscript_udl-ts-mode is automatically activated when you open a .cls file, overriding the default mode for LaTeX files which can also use the .cls extension.

+## License

+This project provided as-is and is licensed under the MIT License.